adams1971/C-LineApplication/README.md

   ## Using the Project

-  - To use cline app, follow these steps;
+  - To use C-LineApplication, follow these steps;

   - - To Run open file in VSCode and open Intergrated Terminal